nairsatish/Getting-started-in-the-lab/README.md

 ## If you don't want to set up a python environment you can instead run the tutorials on google colab
 ## If you want to make a local enviroment then follow these directions
 ### Install Anaconda onto your computer [Link](https://www.anaconda.com/products/distribution)
-### If on windows open the Anaconda promt which was just installed if on Mac/linux just open a terminal window and type this command
+### If on windows open the Anaconda prompt which was just installed, and if on Mac/linux just open a terminal window and type this command
 ```
 conda create --name bmtk python=3.8
 ```
-### Then run the follow commands to activate your enviroment and install the python packages.
+### Then run the follow commands to activate your environment and install the python packages.
 If you are on a windows computer, to install neuron visit this [link](https://www.neuron.yale.edu/neuron/download) instead of using pip.
 You can also build bmtk from their GitHub but that should not be needed for now.
-Also make sure to downlaod this GitHub repo (WHICH ONE?) so you have the requirements.txt file on your computer.
-Then make sure to change your directory to this (WHICH ONE?) folder on your computer.
+For the next step, download the GitHub repo on this page (just scroll up till you see the green button that says 'Code') and download the zip version, so you have the requirements.txt file on your computer.
+Then make sure to change your directory to this the one you have the downloaded folder with the requirements.txt file.
 Note: For windows computer, just use pip install bmtk on line 13 below.
 ```
 conda activate bmtk
 pip install -r requirements.txt